dgaydukov/cert-ocpjp11/files/ocpjp11.md

 0.6 * 2 = 1 + 0.2 as you see again we got 0.2
 so 0.2 = 0.1100(1100)
 ```
-so you can see that we have rational number like;
+so you can see that we have rational number like:
 * 1/8=0.125 that can be represented as finite in both decimal and binary
 * 1/5=0.2 that can be represented as finite in decimal but not in binary
 * `1/11=0.0909090909090909...` or `5/17=0.29411764705882354...` that can't be finitely represented in both decimal and binary
 simple rule is denominator:
-* if it power 10, then it can be represented as finite decimal fraction
+* if 10 can be divided without leftover, like 2/5/10, - no problems
 * if it's power 2, then it can be represented as finite binary
 as you see many rational numbers can't be represented as finite binary, so we have to do rounding in order to store it
 but once we do this, we encounter rounding problem;
 * stuffing infinite number of real numbers into finite number of bits is impossible, so whatever we do we always have rounding issue
-* floating-point representation - most widely used representation of real numbers in pc. it has base=b, and precision=p.
+* floating-point representation - most widely used representation of real numbers in PC. it has base=b, and precision=p.
-there are 3 way to store floating point;
+there are 3 way to store floating point:
 * float - 32bit
 * double - 64bit
-* long double - 80bit or 128bit
+* long double (not available in java, yet we have it in C) - 80bit or 128bit
 let's see how fractional numbers stored in memory
 ```
 convert separately integer and fractional part into binary